-In honour of Remembrance Day people wear red poppies pinned to their lapels.
-The poppy became an emblem of Remembrance Day after the poem "In Flanders Fields" by Canadian physician and Lieutenant Colonel John McCrae.
-In the poem McCrae describes how poppies grew across the horrific battlefields of Flanders in World War I.
+In honour of Remembrance Day, people wear red poppies pinned to their lapels.
+The poppy became an emblem of Remembrance Day after the poem "In Flanders Fields" by Canadian physician and Lieutenant Colonel; John McCrae.
+In the poem, McCrae describes how poppies grew across the battlefields of Flanders in World War I.

 Shop by Category in Holidays & Special Day Themes.